slipstream/SlipStreamDocumentation/documentation/developer_guide/dependencies.md

 | rpm-build                    | Creates binary distribution packages     |
 | createrepo                   | Create local yum repository              |

-> Currently the packaging is not working on CentOS 7.
-To avoid build
-> failures leave out the `rpm-build` and `createrepo` packages.
-{: .important}

 ## Ubuntu 14.04

 Ubuntu is **not** a supported production platform for SlipStream;